Max Weinberg: Success with the E Street Band

 Weinberg suffered an acknowledged "drumming slump" around 1980, and his time-keeping skills were criticized by Springsteen.
 What could pass unnoticed in concert became apparent on record, and Weinberg practiced drumming components for months in order to regain a fine sense of timing.
 Weinberg also suffered from repetitive stress injury and tendinitis, eventually requiring seven operations on his hands and wrists.
 He studied for a while with noted jazz drummer Joe Morello; Weinberg credited Morello for helping him to learn how to play with the tendinitis.

-The River Tour Springsteen and E Street Band shows that opened New Jersey's Meadowlands Arena in 1981 became one of the highlights of Weinberg's career.
+Springsteen and the E Street Band's shows that opened New Jersey's Meadowlands Arena in 1981 as part of the River Tour became one of the highlights of Weinberg's career.

 On June 22, 1981, Weinberg married Rebecca Schick, a Methodist who had grown up in Tinton Falls, New Jersey, and whom he had met through a mutual friend.
 Springsteen and the band played at their wedding, which was officiated by the same rabbi that Weinberg had while growing up.
 Becky Weinberg worked as a high school history teacher.
 They had two children, daughter Ali (born c.
 1987) and son Jay (born 1990).

 In 1984, they bought a 5 acre farm in Monmouth County; after feeling taken advantage of in the deal, Weinberg became a scrupulous researcher in real estate matters, often spending days at town halls looking over obscure zoning regulations.
 While on tour, he studied books about architecture, and dreamt of building houses in the style of Frank Lloyd Wright or Richard Meier.